-CIPURSE™ is globally established as a mature open standard.
+CIPURSE™ is globally recognized as a mature open standard.
 Its deployments span continents and applications – a reflection of its goal to offer a truly universal, flexible platform fit for all technologies, business models and regional markets.

 CIPURSE in action - ID